- Babies have a natural inclination to put objects in their mouths as a form of exploration and comfort.

 If your baby is mobile, make sure to do some thorough baby-proofing to remove any dangerous items that could harm your baby if they put them in their mouth.
 Make sure to avoid giving your baby foods that could choke them, such as raw hard fruits and veggies, sausage, whole grapes, nuts, popcorn, etc. Finally, take a CPR class just to be safe!

 Do I need to worry about germs?

-Although we don’t recommend your baby mouth dirty toys, rest assured that your baby will not get sick from dust.
-What makes children sick is viruses and bacteria, so if your little one does not share toys with other children who are potentially sick or does not encounter objects which could be handled with unclean hands, your little one most probably will not get sick.
-It’s still best to venture on the safe side and practice proper hygiene, try to keep your little one’s environment clean and give your little one’s toys a spruce every so often.
+Although we don’t recommend that your baby mouths dirty toys, rest assured that they will not get sick from dust.
+What makes children sick are viruses and bacteria, so if your little one does not share toys with other children who are potentially sick or does not encounter objects which could be handled with unclean hands, your little one most probably will not get sick.
+It’s still best to venture on the safe side and practice proper hygiene, try to keep your little one’s environment clean and give their toys a spruce every so often.